theyosh/TerrariumPI/docs/_hardware/qwiic-relay.md

 * Single relay
 * Quad relay
 * Dual Solid State relay
-* Quad Solid State rekay
+* Quad Solid State relay

 These relays are addressable through I2C and can be controlled by any micro-controller with I2C support.
 This allows to control various appliances.